 As a new transfer student, you have an exciting transition ahead of you.
-The University of Nebraska—Lincoln offers many opportunities for new transfer students, but with any transition can come challenges as well.
+The University of Nebraska-Lincoln offers many opportunities for new transfer students, but with any transition challenges can come as well.

 Transfer Peer Mentors

 Mentors also organize numerous small group activities designed to help new students get connected, make friends, and learn the ins and outs of being a Husker.
+Communication is typically through email.

 Transfer Peer Mentors can help you to: